openwhyd/openwhyd/docs/API.md

 #### URLs for fetching images

-Images can be fetched for any OpenWhyd resource (tracks, user, playlists...) from a unified URL scheme, provided the id of this ressource.
+Images can be fetched for any Openwhyd resource (tracks, user, playlists...) from a unified URL scheme, provided the id of this ressource.

 The controller will either redirect to the external ressource (e.g. facebook avatars, hosted by facebook) or return the image directly.
 In the first case, HTTP GET parameters are passed through to the redirect URL.